iKingCold/Optimizely-PinPoint/MapProvider.Lantmateriet/readme.md

 ```

 ## Feedback
-If you have any feedback or suggestions, please create an issue in the [Github repository](https://github.com/preciofishbone/Optimizely-PinPoint).
+If you have any feedback, suggestions or contributions, please create an issue in the [Github repository](https://github.com/preciofishbone/Optimizely-PinPoint).